SE2Dev/gsc_parser/README.md

 # gsc_parser
-A parser for Call of Duty's GSC files
+A cross-platform parser for Call of Duty's GSC files